Anderzz/TDT4265_ASSIGNMENTS/README.md

-# TDT4265 -Computer Vision and Deep Learning
+# TDT4265 - Computer Vision and Deep Learning

 This is the repository for the assignments in TDT4265.
 This repository was originally written by [Håkon Hukkelas](https://www.ntnu.edu/employees/hakon.hukkelas) (-2021) with current additions by [Mamoona Birkhez Shami](https://www.ntnu.edu/employees/mamoona.b.shami).